Reproductive Endocrinology & Infertility

 Fellowship Coordinator: Dana Lamon

-Faculty members of the Division of REI include Henry C.L.
-Bohler, Jr., MD (associate professor, interim division and fellowship director); Christine L. Cook, MD (professor); Marvin A. Yussman, MD (professor); and Greg Christensen, PhD (laboratory director of assisted reproductive technology [ART] and andrology laboratories).
+Faculty members of the Division of REI include Kelly Pagidas, Division and Fellowship Director, Henry C.L.
+Bohler, Jr., MD, Christine L. Cook, MD, Marvin A. Yussman, MD.

 Research members of the department who have direct contact with the fellows through laboratory studies include Zhenmin Lei, MD, PhD (professor), and Amanda LeBlanc, PhD (assistant professor).